NextGenSec-Github/Security-Engineering/Attacks & Vulnerabilities/Server-Side Request Forgery (SSRF)/What is SSRF?.md

 2. Employ strong access controls to limit the server's ability to make requests to external resources.
 3. Utilize whitelists to restrict the allowed destinations for outgoing requests.

+## Impact
+The impact of SSRF can be severe, including:

+- Unauthorized access to internal resources.
+- Exposure of sensitive data.
+- Service disruption or denial of service.